 Find a Local Trekking Guide or Company and Support the Local Economy

 Tourism is the number one industry in Nepal.
 For those not in the know, Nepal boasts eight of the 10 world’s tallest peaks.
 In essence, this is a mountain mecca and hundreds of thousands flock here each year to tackle her challenges and admire her beauty.

 However, don’t be fooled, Nepal still struggles to develop.
 It is a new democracy lacking a constitution with plenty of hurdles ahead of it.
 According to the World Bank, the annual household income in this humble land-locked nation is a mere $730.
 Nepali people are extraordinarily resilient; always looking at the positive and depending on zero help to better their situation.

 Throughout the trek, I spoke with both solo trekkers and Nepali alike about having a guide and porter.
 One trekker was shocked that an outdoorsy couple from Colorado would hire a porter to carry their baggage.
-We explained that we could have carried our own gear, but we chose to provide someone with work for 2 weeks instead.
+We explained that we could have carried our own gear, but we chose to provide someone with work for two weeks instead.
 All around us we got approving nods from the locals.
 Having a guide and porter isn’t a sign of being a newbie in the mountain world or being weak, it’s a sign of respect.
 Locals pick up on this.
 They are more curious about trekkers with guides and much more welcoming.